 \section{Generalized second law}

-Differently from last section, results concerning the GSL have to be established in non-stationary spacetimes, where the notion of black hole entropy as Noether charge is not so solidly established.
-For stationary black holes, classical fields and stationary perturbations, it has been shown \cite{Ted} that the integral of the Noether charge does not depend on the integration surface, in particular does not need to be evaluated at the bifurcation surface.
-It is a local geometrical object and all the dependence on the Killing vector tangent to the horizon can be eliminated on the bifurcation surface, since $\chi^a=0$, its derivative is written in terms of the volume form (\ref{volformB}), and any higher derivatives can be eliminated by applying successively the Killing identity $\nabla_c\nabla_a\chi_b=-R_{abcd}\chi^d$.
+Differently from the last section, results concerning the generalised second law of thermodynamics (GSL) have to be established in non-stationary spacetimes, where the notion of black hole entropy as Noether charge is not so solidly established.
+For stationary black holes, classical fields and stationary perturbations, it has been shown by Jacobson, Kang, and Myers \cite{Ted} that the integral of the Noether charge does not depend on the integration surface, in particular does not need to be evaluated at the bifurcation surface.
+It is a local geometrical object and all the dependence on the Killing vector tangent to the horizon can be eliminated on the bifurcation surface as follows: its value restricted on the surface is $\chi^a=0$, its first derivative is written in terms of the volume form (\ref{volformB}), and any higher derivatives can be eliminated by applying successively the Killing identity $\nabla_c\nabla_a\chi_b=-R_{abcd}\chi^d$.
 For non-stationary black holes on the other hand, or even for stationary black holes but non-stationary perturbations, these properties are lost.

-Iyer and Wald \cite{Iyer} listed the following desirable conditions the entropy of dynamical black holes ought to satisfy: (\emph{i}) coincides with the Noether charge entropy in any cross section for stationary black holes, (\emph{ii}) its first variation evaluated on the bifurcation surface obeys a version of the first law of black hole mechanics, (\emph{iii}) is invariant by altering the Lagrangian by adding an exact form, and (\emph{iv}) obey a version of the second law of the black hole mechanics.
+Iyer and Wald \cite{Iyer} listed the following desirable conditions the entropy of dynamical black holes ought to satisfy: (\emph{i}) coincides with the Noether charge entropy in any cross section for stationary black holes, (\emph{ii}) its first variation evaluated on the bifurcation surface obeys a version of the first law of black hole mechanics, (\emph{iii}) is invariant by altering the Lagrangian by adding an exact form, and (\emph{iv}) obeys a version of the second law of the black hole mechanics.